 Authentication—Authenticate and authorize users with role-based user accounts and the Lightweight Directory Access Protocol (LDAP), increasing security and simplifying management efforts.

-GNSS Vulnerability Mitigation—Maintain accurate time if Global Navigation Satellite System (GNSS) time signals become unavailable as a result of solar flares, jamming, or an antenna failure.
+GNSS Vulnerability Mitigation—Maintain accurate time if GNSS time signals become unavailable as a result of solar flares, jamming, or an antenna failure.
 In the event of a signal loss, the SEL-2488 switches its time source to the standard TCXO holdover, with 36 µs/day accuracy, or to the optional OCXO holdover, with 5 µs/day accuracy.
 Both of these holdover accuracy specifications are based on a constant temperature.
 In the case of a GPS spoofing attack, in which a satellite system receiver locks to a counterfeit signal, the SEL-2488 and SEL-9524B GPS/GLONASS Precise-Time Antenna use signals from the GLONASS satellite constellation to validate GPS signals and identify the mismatches in timing information that this type of attack causes.

 Easy and Secure Commissioning—Easily configure the SEL-2488 with an HTTPS web interface via the front Ethernet management port, which provides a graphical SkyView display for troubleshooting signal or antenna issues.
 The port is enabled by default and can be disabled if desired.

 Secure—Secure access to the SEL-2488 through X.509 certificates, user-based accounts, Lightweight Directory Access Protocol (LDAP) authentication, and complex passwords.
-The SEL-2488 supports Syslog, a standard for event record logging that integrates with existing log management systems.
-With Satellite Signal Verification, the SEL-2488, when installed with a dual-constellation antenna, uses signals from two satellite constellations to validate GNSS time signals, providing a layer of protection from spoofing attacks.
+The SEL-2488 supports syslog, a standard for event record logging that integrates with existing log management systems.
+With satellite signal verification, the SEL-2488, when installed with a dual-constellation antenna, uses signals from two satellite constellations to validate GNSS time signals, providing a layer of protection from spoofing attacks.

 Reliable—Add power source redundancy with an optional second, hot-swappable power supply.
-The SEL-2488 operates in a broad temperature range of –40° to +85°C (–40° to +185°F) and meets IEEE 1613 Class 1, an electric transient and interference standard for communications products in electric utility substations.
+The SEL-2488 operates in a broad temperature range of –40° to +85°C (–40° to +185°F) and meets IEEE 1613 Class 2, an electric transient and interference standard for communications products in electric utility substations.